Responsible Business - Let's take responsibility

 Hotel practises Responsible Business

-The hotels engage with both local charity groups and Rezidor's corporate international charity organisation, the World Childhood Foundation.
-The mission of the Foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.
+The hotels engage with both local charity groups and Carlson Rezidor's corporate international charity organisation, the World Childhood Foundation.
+The mission of the foundation is to defend the rights of the child and to promote better living conditions for vulnerable and exploited children at risk all over the world.

 Following are some of this hotel's Responsible Business activities and achievements: